-Prior to registration for a student's scheduled return to the University, students should contact their advisers for information on choosing courses appropriate for each academic program.
-Please contact the appropriate student services office with questions about returning to the university and registering for courses.
-International students must contact DU's Department of Internationalization to obtain proper immigration documents before returning.
+Prior to registration for a student's scheduled return to the JDP, students should contact their advisers for information on choosing courses.
+Please contact the JDP Office with questions about returning to the Program and registering for courses.
+International students must contact DU's Office of International Student and Scholar Services to obtain proper immigration documents before returning.